Multiple Imputation Using Gaussian Copulas: Conclusion

-Finally, the copula approach is quite flexible and can be employed at three stages of the analysis process.
-First, it can be used to generate a single estimate of the missing data or the mean of a large number of draws, which is exactly what is needed in some situations.
+Finally, the copula approach is quite flexible and can be employed at different stages of the analysis process.
+First, it can be used to generate a single estimate of the missing data or the mean of a large number of draws, which is exactly what might be needed in some situations.
 Second, per the recommendation of Rubin, it can be used to construct multiple databases.
-These results can then be averaged, thereby accounting for a portion of the uncertainty in the imputed values.
-While this is not based on E-M, it does allow one to have a principled set of databases that are absent missing data.
-As with \texttt{Amelia}, the copula imputations can be analyzed separately and the results combined using either \texttt{mitools} or \texttt{Zelig} \citep{imai:etal:2008} in $\mathcal{R}$.
-Finally, because it is fast and flexible, the copula imputation can be called upon at the point-of-need during analysis.
-Used in this way, it is especially efficient, avoids the maintenance of multiple databases, and incorporates all the known uncertainty of the imputation process directly into the estimation stage of analysis.
-Thus, the copula approach to missing data can be explicitly integrated into the modeling and analysis of observational data in a simplistic, organic fashion that is computationally efficient.
+As with \texttt{Amelia II}, the copula imputations can be analyzed separately and the results combined using either \texttt{mitools} or \texttt{Zelig} \citep{imai:etal:2008} in $\mathcal{R}$.
+Thus, the copula approach to missing data can be explicitly integrated into the modeling and analysis of observational data in a simplistic, organic fashion.

+Code will be provided on the author's Dataverse. \begin{description} \item[R-packages for Imputation:] 3 R-packages used to impute the missing data: Amelia II, MICE, sbgcop \item[R-code for simulation in Section 4:] R-code to replicate simulation study in section 4. \item[R-code for Application in Section 5:] R-code to replicate application in section 5. \end{description}